suow11132/Diner_vita/README.md

 - **Optional**: Install [PSVshell](https://github.com/Electry/PSVshell/releases) to overclock your device to 500Mhz.
 - Install `libshacccg.suprx`, if you don't have it already, by following [this guide](https://samilops2.gitbook.io/vita-troubleshooting-guide/shader-compiler/extract-libshacccg.suprx).
 - Obtain your copy of *Real Football 2011* legally for Android or Sony Xperia Play in form of an `.apk` file and an `.obb` file.
 [You can get all the required files directly from your phone](https://stackoverflow.com/questions/11012976/how-do-i-get-the-apk-of-an-installed-app-without-root-access) or by using an apk extractor you can find in the play store.
-- Open the apk with your zip explorer and extract the file `librealfootball.so` from the `lib/armeabi-v7a` folder to `ux0:data/realfootball`.
+- Open the apk with your zip explorer and extract the file `librealfootball2011.so` from the `lib/armeabi-v7a` folder to `ux0:data/realfootball`.
 - Open the obb with your zip explorer and extract the `gameloft` folder inside it in `ux0:data/realfootball`.

 ## Build Instructions (For Developers)